 In a separate small bowl, whisk the egg yolk with white wine.
-Pour it into the flour mixture and knead for 5-10 minutes until you have a smooth dough.
+Pour it into the flour mixture and knead for 10 minutes until you have a smooth dough.
 The long kneading process makes sure air bubbles are trapped inside the pastry, which will create lovely blistered cannoli.

 Roll out the dough on a surface lightly dusted with flour.
 It should be paper-thin, almost see-through.
 Using a 10 cm round cutter or a template, cut out 10-12 circles.

 Wrap each circle tightly around greased cannoli mould (if you don’t have moulds, see text above – we have suggestions) using a little egg white to seal it together firmly.

 Fill a small saucepan 2/3 full of oil and heat to 180° C. Lower down two cannoli at a time into hot oil and fry for 30-40 seconds.
 They should look bubbly and golden brown when done.
 Place them on a plate lined with a paper towel to cool.
 As soon as they are cool enough to handle, carefully remove the cannoli from their moulds in a gentle twisting motion.

 Repeat with the rest of your cannoli.
 And leave them all to cool down completely, whilst you make the filling.